Trodek/CutScene-Manager-Research/README.md

 All elements have common attributes that need to be defined on the XML:
 - name: the name of the element.
 - active: define if the element is active when scene starts.
-- path: the path of the file cotining element data (can be an image path, xml, music...)
+- path: the path of the file containing element data (can be an image path, xml, music...)

 The camera is an element that don't need to be created.
 The camera already exist and actions can be applied to it.

 **_Creating a Map_**

-The map madule that comes with this research allow to load one map and draw it on the screen.
+The map module that comes with this research allow to load one map and draw it on the screen.
-Map don't have any unique parameter that needs to be set but it can already be loaded befor the scene is played.
+Map don't have any unique parameter that needs to be set but it can already be loaded before the scene is played.

 This is the attribute needed to create a map:
 - preload: tells the manager if the map is already loaded.